Projects

 We share the value that the local community places on the environment and work to minimise our impacts on the environment as much as possible during all stages of our projects.

-To open the median and install traffic lights, create additional turning capacity, and build a safe bus stop everyone can use, we need to trim and remove some trees within the project area.
-We need to remove twenty-one planted trees and shrubs at the intersection of Canterbury Road and Waterloo Street.
-We also need to remove some native vegetation and shrubs including one large tree at Heathmont Reserve.
+To open the median and install traffic lights, create additional turning capacity, and build a safe bus stop everyone can use, we needed to trim and remove some trees within the project area.
+We needed to remove twenty-one planted trees and shrubs at the intersection of Canterbury Road and Waterloo Street.
+We also needed to remove some native vegetation and shrubs including one large tree at Heathmont Reserve.

 Prior to any vegetation removal, we investigate and work with designers to try to retain existing trees and vegetation, balancing this with the critical need to improve road safety.